barryclark/jekyll-now/_posts/2019-01-07-debugging-python.md

 layout: post
 title: Better Command Line Debugging with Python
 date: 2019-01-07
-categories: [Javascript]
+categories: [Programming]
-picture: /assets/images/foo.png
+picture: /assets/images/pydebug/debug.png
-published: false
+published: true
-excerpt: Bladiebla
+excerpt: How to automatically create an interactive python shell when errors occur in your script
 ---

-# Easier python debugging

-> Warning, these tips don't apply to Jupyter!
+## Debugging the Hard Way

-For those of you who are terminal fanatics, and love running their code from the command line.
-Debugging can sometimes be a pain.
-If I had a euro for each time I've written pdb.set_trace(), I'd be a very rich man.
-Fortunately I came across a better solution!
+For those of you who are terminal fanatics, and love running their code from the command line, debugging can sometimes be a pain.
+Often my debugging workflow would have been (when not working in PyCharm), reading the error, finding the file and line number, opening the respective script and adding a `pdb.set_trace` statement, and then rerunning the script.

-## Entering post mortem debugging
+This long process doesn't just take up some precious time, but it interrupts your mental flow.
+So maybe there's a better way...

+## Post Mortem Debugging

-This stackoverflow discussion [stackoverflow discussion](https://stackoverflow.com/questions/242485/starting-python-debugger-automatically-on-error) gave a great solution to my problem.
+This [stackoverflow discussion](https://stackoverflow.com/questions/242485/starting-python-debugger-automatically-on-error) gives a great solution to our problem.
 All you have to do is run your problematic script in the following way:

 ```bash
 python -m pdb -c continue error.py
 ```

-which does the following:
+This will run the `error.py` script, and if any errors are encountered it stops and launches an interactive python shell at the moment where the error happens.

+Here's an example of the output:

 ```bash
 Traceback (most recent call last):